 SUBJECT PROPOSED RULE CURRENT RULE COMMENTS

-further evidence. and eliminates the reference to the "place" of

-the first hearing, because
+further evidence. the first hearing, because

+that is now covered by

+Rule [12207] 12213 ,

 10315.
+[Designation of Time regarding selection of

+and Place] Determination of hearing locations.

+Hearing Location To expedite the

-Designation of Time that is now covered by
+(a) Designation of Time and administration of

-and Place of Hearing [proposed] Rule [[]12207, regarding selection of
+Place of Hearing arbitrations, the rule also

+- nace of Hearing shortens the notice time

-The Director shall determine the time and place of the first hearing locations.
+The Director shall determine from 15 business days to

+the time and place of the first 10 calendar days.

-meeting of the arbitration panel and the parties, whether the To expedite the administration of
+meeting of the arbitration panel

+and the parties, whether the

-first meeting is a pre-hearing conference or a hearing, and arbitrations, the [proposed] rule also
+first meeting is a pre-hearing

+conference or a hearing, and

-shall give notice of the time and shortens the notice time
+shall give notice of the time and

-place at least 15 business days from 15 business days to
+place at least 15 business days

-prior to the date fixed for the first meeting by personal 10 calendar days.
+prior to the date fixed for the first meeting by personal

 service, registered or certified

 mail to each of the parties

 unless the parties shall, by their

 mutual consent, waive the

 notice provisions under this

 Rule.
 The arbitrators shall

-determine the time and place for all subsequent meetings,
+determine the time and place

+for all subsequent meetings,

 whether the meetings are pre-

 hearing conferences, hearings,

 or any other type of meetings,

-and shall give notice as the

-arbitrators may determine.

-Attendance at a meeting

-waives notice thereof.